GitKB with Codex

 Preview what would be generated without writing anything:

-git kb init codex --dry-run
+git-kb init codex --dry-run

 Install into CODEX_HOME

-By default, git kb init codex only creates repo-local .codex/.
+By default, git-kb init codex only creates repo-local .codex/.
 To install the assets into your global Codex home directory, run:

-git kb init codex --install-home
+git-kb init codex --install-home

 This installs into $CODEX_HOME when set, or ~/.codex by default.
+Command-style workflows are still provided as skills, not as a separate .codex/commands/ install.

 What the instructions teach Codex